Frobenius sign separation for abelian varieties

-Moreover, it relaxes the hypotheses of \cite[Cor.
+obtained in \cite[Cor.
+1.3]{BFK23} in three different ways.
+First, it removes the $\log(\log(4NN'))^6$ factor.
+Second, it makes explicit the dependence of the implied constant on $k$, $g$, and $g'$.
+Third, it relaxes the hypotheses of \cite[Cor.
 1.3]{BFK23} in several directions.
-On the one hand, it replaces the condition $\ST(A\times A')\simeq \ST(A)\times \ST(A')$ with the weaker hypothesis that $\Hom(A,A')=0$, and it no longer requires the connectedness of $\ST(A)$ and $\ST(A')$.
-On the other hand, the assumption of the generalized Riemann hypothesis is limited to a finite number of irreducible representations of $\ST(A\times A')$, in contrast with its assumption for all irreducible representations of $\ST(A)\times \ST(A')$ made in \cite{BFK23}.
+To begin with, it replaces the condition $\ST(A\times A')\simeq \ST(A)\times \ST(A')$ with the weaker hypothesis that $\Hom(A,A')=0$, and it no longer requires the connectedness of $\ST(A)$ and $\ST(A')$.
+Furthermore, the assumption of the generalized Riemann hypothesis is limited to a finite number of irreducible representations of $\ST(A\times A')$, in contrast with its assumption for all irreducible representations of $\ST(A)\times \ST(A')$ made in \cite{BFK23}.

-In \S\ref{section: conjectures}, we set notation around Sato--Tate groups and $L$-functions, and formulate the form of the generalized Riemann hypothesis on which our results depend (Conjecture~\ref{conjecture: GRH}).
+In Section \S\ref{section: conjectures}, we set notation around Sato--Tate groups and $L$-functions, and formulate the form of the generalized Riemann hypothesis on which our results depend (Conjecture~\ref{conjecture: GRH}).

-In \S\ref{section: Bach}, we take the adaptation of Bach's argument made in \cite{CPS18} for elliptic curves, and further adapt it to give a corresponding estimate for an arbitrary abelian variety (Proposition~\ref{proposition: truncsum}).
+In Section \S\ref{section: Bach}, we take the adaptation of Bach's argument made in \cite{CPS18} for elliptic curves, and further adapt it to give a corresponding estimate for an arbitrary abelian variety (Proposition~\ref{proposition: truncsum}).